penguintutor/compassgame/README.md

 Avoid the obstacles that appear on later levels

-At the end of the game, press SPACE / RIGHT SHIFT to play again or ESCAPE to quit the game.

 ## Development
 This program is currently under development.
 Further updates will include installation instructions for RetroPie (Picade).